arineng/arineng.github.io/REST.md

 A list of ARIN authored software for RDAP can be found on the [RDAP page](/rdap/).

 In addition, ARIN has authored a set of command-line Ruby clients which utilize both Reg-RWS and Whois-RWS.
 These scripts are known collectively as **ARINCli**.
 More information can be found on these scripts on the [ARINCli project page](https://github.com/arineng/arincli), and information on each script may be found [here](/arincli_html/arincli.7.html).

+**ARINWhois.NET** is a .NET client library for Whois-RWs written by Max Hortsmann.
+More information can be found on [it's GitHub project page](https://github.com/MaxHorstmann/ArinWhois.NET).